 From thermal baths to the mountains, guide to discover hamlets to see near Pistoia

-Pistoia has a wide province characterized by the presence of very different areas.
-It goes from the plain where there are some of the most important spas in Tuscany, up to the mountain with the renowned Abetone ski slopes.
-A very varied landscape rich in historic towns and points of interest.
+Pistoia has a rather extensive province characterized by the presence of very different areas.
+They range from the plain where some of the most important spas in the region are located, up to the mountains with the renowned ski slopes of Abetone.
+A very varied landscape full of historic villages and places of interest.

-So here we are with the classic list of the main hamlets to see around Pistoia.
-The list can only be incomplete, but it wants to be as representative as possible of the great variety of places that are in this province of Tuscany.
+So here we are at the classic list with the main villages to see around Pistoia.
+The list can only be incomplete, but it wants to be as representative as possible of the great variety of places that there are in this province of Tuscany.

 - Monsummano Terme